PythonCobra/pyprep/README.md

-Hello this is the fun repo
+This is just a repo to practice very simple programming concepts